 While we are happy to help you understand the role that personal statements and resumes play in an application, for assistance with writing your personal statement, you will also want to visit the Writing Center, and for help writing your resume, please visit Career Services.

 Please contact Dr. Taylor if you have any questions.

 Each of our advisors is a current graduate student trained to help you find answers to almost any question you may have about graduate study.
 Please be aware, however, that the advisor you see may not have expert knowledge of the specific graduate program(s) you may be considering, as there are hundreds of different kinds of graduate programs.

 There are many aspects of graduate study that are true across all fields, and our advisors can help you understand them.
 Our advisors can also help you identify the specific people who can answer very specialized questions about the field(s) you are considering and the other specific resources you need.
 Researching graduate school can be a long process, and we are here to help you map that process out.

-To schedule an appointment online, please click this link and, once logged in, scroll down to "Pre-Graduate Education Advisors."
-You may also call 919-962-6507 or send an email to email@example.com and request an appointment with Pre-Grad Advising.
+To schedule an appointment online, please follow and, once logged in, click on "Appointments" in the menu on the left, then click on "Schedule a New Appointment."
+Scroll down to "Graduate School Preparation/Application," then select the next convenient time for you.
+You may also call 919-962-6507 or send an email to firstname.lastname@example.org and request an appointment with Pre-Grad Advising.